Crispy (and spicy) Chicken Breast Sandwiches

 About TaMaraWhat's to say?
 I love to cook and I think families benefit from sitting down together for dinner every night.

 Posted on May 1, 2012, in Recipes, TaMara and tagged 11-spices, breadcrumbs, breasts, buttermilk, dill pickle, egg, food, kfc crispy chicken sandwich, lettuce, menu, olive oil, panko, recipe, sesame seed bun, tomato.
 Bookmark the permalink.
-Comments Off.
+Comments Off on Crispy (and spicy) Chicken Breast Sandwiches.

 Comments are closed.